widhalmt/secure-logstash-pipeline/README.md

 # secure-logstash-pipeline

+**This pipeline is deprecated and superseded by single pipelines for each of the managed applications**

 ## Input and Output ##

 This pipeline does not provide inputs or outputs so you can configure whatever you need.
 Files named `input.conf` and `output.conf` will not interfere with updates via git, so name your files accordingly.